Registration Fall 2018

 Will Advisors be able to register their advisees?

 No. Faculty advisors cannot register students.
-All students will self-register online.
+All students will use Self-Service to register themselves online.

 WHAT ARE THE HIGH-LEVEL STEPS FOR AN ADVISOR?